 In such event, if your data is stored across a number different AdTech/MarTech platforms, this means a lot of tedious work to do.
 With data ownership, you will not have to plough through all the platforms where your data might be scattered.

 Suites, platforms, solutions—the AdTech ecosystem has become unwieldy.
 The sheer number of products available on the market is difficult to grasp even for a seasoned CMO.
 The result?
 Identifying and choosing the right tools and platforms becomes a daunting and time-consuming task, mainly due to high redundancy of features involved in the process.

 Certain tools offer unique features, but they rarely give companies the possibility to strip down the functionalities that their clients don’t really need.
 Such huge overlap across the marketing stack generates unnecessary costs.
 Custom AdTech has the advantage of better control over the features and roadmap.

-3. Reduction Media Fees and Commissions
+4. Reduction of Media Fees and Commissions

 The markup of demand-side platform (DSP) providers typically ranges between 10–30%.
 There is also little transparency in the display-advertising world nowadays, and various hidden margins can often emerge along the way.

 However, by building your own AdTech platforms, you can virtually bypass these fees and commissions, but the savings vastly depend on the size of your annual media budget and, for some agencies and companies, may still be beyond reach.